cedanl/textanalysis/README.md

 > [!WARNING]
 > These steps are required for first-time setup.

+> [!TIP]
+> Save the repository in a Projects/CEDA folder on your main drive for quick access.

 ### 1. Get the Repository

 #### Option A: Clone with Git (or Github Desktop)